chandbud5/python_basics/README.md

 # python_programs

-Basic python programs can be found in this...;)
+You can find basic python programs in this repo...;)